HL7/US-Core/source/pages/_includes/us-core-documentreference-summary.md

 with an [extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)
  binding to [US Core DocumentReference Category](ValueSet-us-core-documentreference-category.html)
 1. A Patient Reference  in `DocumentReference.subject`
-1. A  Content  in `DocumentReference.content`
+1. One or more Content  in `DocumentReference.content`
       - which must have a  Attachment value  in `DocumentReference.content.attachment`
          - which must have a  code value  in `DocumentReference.content.attachment.contentType` with a [required](http://hl7.org/fhir/R4/terminologies.html#required)